drfcozapata/proyecto-freelancer-web/README.md

 # proyecto-freelancer-web
-First exercise on Juan De la Torre Course
+First exercise on Juan De la Torre's Course

 This is the first and most simple exercise from that course, doing using only HTML5 and CSS3.
 It can be view at: https://francisco-webdev.netlify.app/